RavenCutie21/Voice-Changer-Settings/README.md

 Stereo was the only one that worked for me but if Mono works, use that as its far more efficient.

-# High End GPU Owners I.E. 3060+
+# Higher End GPU Owners I.E. 3060+
-you should just be able to get away with 32 chunk and 16k extra with no issue at all, unless your game is gpu intensive then you raise the chunk to 80ish.
+you should just be able to get away with 48 chunk and 16k extra with no issue at all, unless your game is gpu intensive then you raise the chunk to 80 or 112+.

 it is still case by case but as long as you did everything above even the audiodg stuff then you should be fine UNLESS you are using sample rates above 48000.

-the giga 4090 chads can get away with basically anything but i still recommend 32 chunk as if its clear for a 3070 you should be fine no point in going lower anyways.
-16k extra is working for me but your extra may be larger, it just will use more resources, think of it as a data cache that makes low latency function without sounding like Joe Biden
+the giga 4090 chads can get away with basically anything but my recommendation would be 32 chunk as if its clear for a 3070 you should be fine no point in going lower anyways.
+32k extra, think of extra as a data cache that makes low latency function without sounding like complete ass.

 # model section
 replacing a model does not delete it